MelindadeJonge/ConditionalLove/README.md

 To replicate the analysis of the model:

-This repository includes the HMSC package V2.1 for MATLAB wich can be found at: https://www.helsinki.fi/en/researchgroups/statistical-ecology/software/old-versions-of-hmsc
+This repository includes the HMSC package V2.1 for MATLAB which can be found at: https://www.helsinki.fi/en/researchgroups/statistical-ecology/software/old-versions-of-hmsc